CyberDefenseEd/diskcrypt/README.md

 # DiskCrypt

-A recursive disk encryptor for Windows, Linux, and macOS.
+Recursive disk encryption for Windows, Linux, and macOS.

 ## Installation